sheplecjs/sampqle/README.md

 # SampQLe

 A synthetic multi-table SQL sample.
-Using single and multi-table modeling from [Synthetic Data Vaut](https://sdv.dev), a set of basic example values and relationships is expanded to a less trivial size.
+SDV - [Synthetic Data Vaut](https://sdv.dev) - modelss , a set of basic example values and relationships is expanded to a less trivial size.

 The default data look like this:

 ![Default Schema](default_schema.svg)